WICG/view-transitions/feature_details.md

 If exactly one of `newElement` or `previousElement` is set, this is an enter or exit transition respectively.
 The exact animation itself is defined based on `transitionType`.
 If both `newElement` and `previousElement` are set, this is a paired transition with explicit start and end state.
 The details for element snapshots and how they are interpolated during the transition will be captured in a subsequent doc.
 TODO : Link when the doc is ready.

 ### Transition Lifecycle
 The main entry point for the API in the new Document is the `handleTransition` [event](https://dom.spec.whatwg.org/#interface-event).
-This event is dispatched prior to first paint of a new Document if the previous Document had initialized a transition using `setSameOriginTransitionElements` (TODO : Should this survive across redirects if the final URL is same origin).
-Script can register for this event using `document.documentTransition` which is an [Event Target](https://dom.spec.whatwg.org/#interface-eventtarget).
-TODO : Figure out the exact timing of this event in the Document's lifecycle.
+This event is dispatched prior to first paint of a new Document if the previous Document had initialized a transition using `setSameOriginTransitionElements`. *TODO : Should this survive across redirects if the final URL is same origin?* Script can register for this event using `document.documentTransition` which is an [Event Target](https://dom.spec.whatwg.org/#interface-eventtarget). *TODO : Figure out the exact timing of this event in the Document's lifecycle.
+We also need to ensure that we allow script to register the event before first paint of the new Document.*

 The `handleTransition` event has the following fields :